janosgyerik/articles/hacking-contest-lessons/level1.md

 - The vulnerable programs and their source code are stored in the `/levels/levelXX` directories.

-- The explanation of the level is shown when you login, it comes from the file `motd.txt` in the user's home directory, so you can re-read it anytime.
+- The explanation of the level is shown when you login, it saved in the file `motd.txt` in the user's home directory.

 - The explanation of the level always contains a hint to beat the challange, so it's good to read it carefully.

 Let's get started!
-Taking the hint from the message after login, look at the files in the `/levels/level01` directory:
+Taking the hint from the explanation of the level, look at the files in the `/levels/level01` directory:

     level00@box:~$ ls -l /levels/level01